A Dissipatively Stabilized Mott Insulator of Photons: Numerical Simulation of the Stabilizers

 The comparison between experiment and simulation for the ``two transmon'' scheme is shown in Fig.~\ref{fig:supp_2qScheme-compare}.
+The direct resonant driving at $\omega_d = \omega_{01}^C = 2\pi\times 4.683$\,GHz is still visible with signs of coherent oscillations around $P_1 \sim 0.5$.
+The expected stabilization peak at the collision site frequency $\omega_d = \omega_{01}^C = \omega_{01}^S-\Delta$ is accompanied by other features with high $P_1$ from higher-order collision processes~\cite{ma2011photon}:

+\textbf{ Higher order stabilization processes.} The peak appearing near $(\omega_{01}^S-\Delta/2)$ corresponds to a 2-photon process that populates the stabilized site and the collision site, the latter now serving as the lossy channel due to its coupling to the lossy resonator site.
+The feature close to $(\omega_{01}^S-3\Delta/2)$ arises from fourth-order population of the stabilized site in $n=1$ with $4\times \omega_d = \omega_{01}^S + 3\times\omega_R$.
+Both features experience substantial drive-power dependent Stark shifts.
+The measured optimal single site stabilizer fidelity is $P_1 = 0.89(+0.04/\text{\textminus}0.01)$ at $\Omega_d = 2\pi\times 60$\,MHz, $\omega_d = 2\pi\times 4.555$\,GHz.
+On top of this broad stabilization feature, a sharp dip in fidelity occurs at $\omega_d = \omega_{01}^S+U/2$ resulting from quantum interference between the intended process and the direct ``one transmon'' process on the stabilized site.
+Both the measured steady-state fidelity and the stabilizer dynamics are in quantitative agreement with numerical simulation, with the highest observed fidelity primarily limited by reservoir thermal population.

 The observed population near $\omega_d \sim \omega_R$ is again from the direct driving of the reservoir, not included in the simulations.
 There is also a discrepancy at high $\Omega_d$ near $\omega_d \sim \omega_{01}^S - 3\Delta/2$ which is likely a result of state truncation in the simulation: the higher excited states of the collision site lie around this frequency, and can get populated at high driving rates.
-We also show in \textbf{(b)} the filling dynamics at the optimal driving parameter (star in \textbf{(a)}, numbers stated in the main text).
+We also show in \textbf{(b)} the filling dynamics at the optimal driving parameter (star in \textbf{(a)}).
 At short times, the collision site population show oscillations at rate $\sim \Omega_d$ from direct driving by the stabilization drive.
 Since the optimal point happens near a sharp feature resulting from interference of multiple processes, the oscillatory dynamics are sensitive to exact on-site energies and various driving rates, resulting in some discrepancy between data and simulation.
-The excess $n=2$ population in the measured steady state could still be a result of off-resonant driving to higher $n$ states that ended up (e.g. via decay) in $n=2$.
+The excess $n=2$ population in the measured steady state could be a result of off-resonant driving to higher $n$ states that ended up (e.g. via decay) in $n=2$.